Installation to React or NextJS Applications

 Full working example

-You can check out a simple example of a React application using Product Fruits.
+Here is a simple example of a React application using Product Fruits.
 The example uses React Context and React Router, so it simulates typical use cases.

 import React from 'react';